yvaishali941/EDA-on-Heart-disease-Analysis/README.md

 This Dataset consist of 1025 rows and 14 columns:
 Columns and Their datatypes:
 Numerical:
-   Age
+   Age,
-   Resting BP
+   Resting BP,
-   Cholesterol
+   Cholesterol,
-   Resting ECG
+   Resting ECG ,
-   Max heartrate
+   Max heartrate,
    ST Depression

 Categorical:
-   Fasting blood Sugar
+   Fasting blood Sugar,
-   angina
+   angina,
-   Slope ST Segment
+   Slope ST Segment,
-   ca
+   ca,
-   Thalassemia
+   Thalassemia,
-   Target
+   Target,
-   Sex
+   Sex,
-   Chest pain
+   Chest pain.

 As a Health Data Analyst my main objective for this analysis includes:
     						1. Cleaning and Transformation of Data